7.01. TYPES OF APPOINTMENTS.

 - A department is responsible for making clear to the dean, to the divisional executive committee, and to the appointee, especially in the case of joint appointments, what the expectations and criteria for promotion are.

 7.08.
 DEPARTMENTAL RECONSIDERATION OF A NONRENEWAL DECISION.
 (See UWS 3.07.)

 - If the faculty member concerned so requests within twenty days of receiving a statement of reasons, a reconsideration by the executive committee shall be provided.
 The meeting shall be held within twenty days after the faculty member concerned requests reconsideration.

-- The faculty member concerned shall have an opportunity to attend the reconsideration meeting, accompanied, if he/she wishes, by a representative of his/her choice, to respond to the statement of reasons, and to present any written or oral evidence or arguments relevant to the decision.
+- The faculty member concerned shall have an opportunity to attend the reconsideration meeting, accompanied, if they wish, by a representative of their choice, to respond to the statement of reasons, and to present any written or oral evidence or arguments relevant to the decision.